alissonmarcs/fdf/README.md

 ./fdf_bonus ./maps/elem2.fdf
 ```

-With `make bonus` you are able to use keys to rotate, translate and zoom than only with `make`:
+Compiling with `make bonus` you will be able to use keys to rotate, translate and zoom than only with `make`.
+These are keys for doing that:
 - Arrow keys to translate.
 - Equal and minus keys to zoom.
 - `w` and `s` to rotate aroud x axes.